Hacker "Guccifer" leaks emails from noted venture capitalist

-SAN FRANCISCO (Reuters) - John Doerr, a venture capitalist known for early investments in companies such as Amazon and Google, has become the latest victim of the hacker known as Guccifer, according to the Smoking Gun website.
+SAN FRANCISCO, March 21 (Reuters) - John Doerr, a venture capitalist known for early investments in companies such as Amazon and Google, has become the latest victim of the hacker known as Guccifer, according to the Smoking Gun website.

 The hacker sent the online publication several emails from Doerr’s AOL email account as well as a screenshot of Doerr’s email address book, including Steve Jobs’ biographer Walter Isaacson, the Smoking Gun said.